cheetah-alo/FaucetAppEthereum/README.md

 1. Ensure Node.js, npm, and MetaMask are installed.
 2. Navigate to the frontend directory.
-3. Install dependencies: `npm install`.
+3. Install dependencies: `yarn install`.
 4. Start the development server: `npm run dev`.
 5. Open a browser and ensure MetaMask is connected to the appropriate network.